ArcheryTXS/eve-x11-preview/README.md

 ## ⚠️ Known Issues & Limitations

-- Same picture preview for all open window for period of time before refresh catches up
 - Previews may flicker briefly during refresh (due to image reloading)
 - Not a true "live feed" — it's periodic screenshots
 - Requires X11 (not compatible with Wayland)